With proper dental care, you can show off your pearly whites when the occasion calls for it.

 If you are worried about how you will look with braces, there is a solution: Clear, removable braces are virtually unnoticeable when fitted on.

 These troublesome molars only start to grow in our late teens or early 20s.
 As luck would have it, they also appear at the back of our mouth, making them even harder to reach and therefore more prone to tooth decay and gum disease.
-The decay could affect the neighbouring teeth; cases where cysts form around an impacted wisdom tooth have also been recorded.
+Wisdom teeth that are slanted could cause food traps against neighbouring teeth and cause decay in them.
+Cases where cysts form around buried wisdom tooth have also been recorded.

 Solution: Surgery to remove your wisdom teeth at the first sign of trouble.